Warnings for Asparlas

 Hypersensitivity

+Premedicate patients 30-60 minutes prior to administration of ASPARLAS [see DOSAGE AND ADMINISTRATION].
 Because of the risk of serious allergic reactions (e.g., life-threatening anaphylaxis), administer ASPARLAS in a clinical setting with resuscitation equipment and other agents necessary to treat anaphylaxis (e.g., epinephrine, oxygen, intravenous steroids, antihistamines) [see DOSAGE AND ADMINISTRATION] and observe patients for 1 hour after administration.
 Discontinue ASPARLAS in patients with serious hypersensitivity reactions.

 Pancreatitis

 Inform patients of the signs and symptoms of pancreatitis, which, if left untreated, could be fatal.
-Assess serum amylase and/or lipase levels to confirm early signs of pancreatic inflammation.
+Assess serum amylase and/or lipase levels to identify early signs of pancreatic inflammation.
 Discontinue ASPARLAS if pancreatitis is suspected; if pancreatitis is confirmed, do not resume ASPARLAS [see DOSAGE AND ADMINISTRATION].

 Thrombosis

 Serious thrombotic events, including sagittal sinus thrombosis, have been reported in clinical trials with ASPARLAS with an incidence of 9 to 12%.
-Discontinue ASPARLAS in patients experiencing serious thrombotic events [see DOSAGE AND ADMINISTRATION , ADVERSE REACTIONS].
+Discontinue ASPARLAS in patients experiencing serious thrombotic events [see DOSAGE AND ADMINISTRATION, ADVERSE REACTIONS].

 Hemorrhage